TheEngineRoom-UniGe/OWLOOP/README.md

 ## Table of Contents
 1. Reference to the publication
 2. Installation
+3. Quick overview
-3. Usage
+4. Usage
-4. License
+5. License
-5. Dependencies
+6. Dependencies
-6. Known Issues to be Resolved
+7. Known issues to be resolved
-7. Developers' message
+8. Developers' message

 #